 People who have braved the elements and visited Yellowstone in winter, say that it’s an unforgettable experience.
 Not even to mention all the fun of driving the snowmobile or getting to see the bison in the snow…

 TIP: If you want to visit Yellowstone in winter, but are not sure where to start, you may want to check this 5-day Yellowstone winter wildlife tour that starts and ends in Bozeman.
 It’s a great tour for those who want to see wildlife, especially wolves.

 Safety at the Grand Prismatic Spring

-This area of outstanding natural beauty is not without its dangers and over the years there have been at least 20 people killed by its thermal features.
+This area of outstanding natural beauty is not without its dangers and over the years there have been at least 20 people killed by Yellowstone’s thermal features.
 Don’t let this scare you though – visiting Grand Prismatic Spring is perfectly safe and there is nothing to worry about, as long as you follow the signs and don’t do any stupid things.

 The boardwalks at the Grand Prismatic are not just a convenient viewing platform; they also offer protection from the hazards of the local terrain.
 Many deaths and severe injuries have been caused by visitors going ‘off trail’ and stepping through the thin crust of the earth into the boiling waters below.